Fano Schemes for Generic Sums of Products of Linear Forms: Special Sums of Products of Linear Forms

 We begin by proving the claim when $r=3$ and $\alpha=1$, that is, $\bx_1$ is a single variable $x$.
-Using Proposition \ref{prop:rkonebasis}(\ref{part:a1}), we see that modulo $x$ either $f_2$ or $f_3$ vanish.
-But since $\alpha+\beta \geq d+1$, $f_2$ and $f_3$ are both just constants, hence one must vanish outright.
+By using Proposition \ref{prop:rkonebasis}(\ref{part:a1}), we see that modulo $x$, either $f_2$ or $f_3$ must vanish.
+But since $\alpha+\beta\geq d+1$, $f_2$ and $f_3$ are both just constants, hence one must vanish outright.

 Next, we consider the case when $r=3$ and $\alpha>1$.
 First, we show that some $f_i$ must vanish, with no restriction on its degree.
 We apply Lemma \ref{lemma:divide} to find a variable $x$ dividing some monomial $\bx_i$ and $\ell$.
 Applying Lemma \ref{lemma:dcoeff}, we may conclude that $x$ divides $f_j$ for $j\neq i$.
-Cancelling by $x$ we may reduce the degree by one and conclude by induction on degree that $f_i=0$ for some $i$.
+In particular, if $d=2$, this implies that $f_j=0$ for $j\neq i$.
+For $d>2$, we may cancel by $x$ to reduce the degree by one and conclude by induction on degree that $f_i=0$ for some $i$.
 Now we show that we can impose the desired degree restriction on $f_i$.
 Indeed, if $i=2,3$, or $i=1$ and $\alpha=\beta$, this is automatic.
 If instead $i=1$ and $\alpha<\beta$, then we have $\bl=f_2\bx_2+f_3\bx_3$ satisfying the hypotheses of Proposition \ref{prop:rkonebasis}(\ref{part:a1}), from which the claim follows.

 It remains to consider the cases when $r\geq 4$.
 We will now induct on $r$.
 First assume that $\alpha<\beta$.
 By setting any variable $x$ in $\bx_i$ equal to zero for $i\leq r-2$, we reduce to an equation of the form \eqref{eqn:form2} with one fewer summand on the right hand side, yet $\alpha$, $\beta$, and $d$ the same.
 Hence, by induction, $x$ divides $f_{r-1}$ or $f_{r}$.
 Now, there are $\alpha\cdot (r-2)$ variables appearing in the $\bx_i$ for $i\leq r-2$, yet